JarDeVSon/ChallengeCypress/README.md

-# The Importance of a Cypress Test Pipeline for Software Quality.
+# The Importance of a Cypress Test for Software Quality.

-I will share the importance of a Cypress testing pipeline to ensure software quality.
+I will share the importance of a Cypress testing to ensure software quality.
 Cypress is a modern and efficient testing framework that allows you to automate front-end, API, and end-to-end tests.

 A Cypress test pipeline automates testing at all stages of software development.
 This helps identify problems early, reducing rework and costs.
 Furthermore, it ensures continuous quality assurance by running tests regularly to avoid regressions.